-4. The Convention shall apply also to any identical or substantially similar taxes which are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes.
-At the end of each year, the competent authorities of the Contracting States shall notify each other of changes which have been made in their respective taxation laws.
+2. The Convention shall apply also to any identical or substantially similar taxes which are imposed after the date of signature of the Convention in addition to, or in place of, the existing taxes.
+The competent authorities of the Contracting States shall notify each other of substantial changes which have been made in their respective taxation laws.